cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 Mathematically speaking, -3/2 and -1/0 are not proper fractions (but -3 < 2 and -1 < 0) and -2/-3 is a proper fraction (but -2 > -3).

-We need to consider the cases that `numerator` and `denominator` can be negative, positive, or zero.
+We need to account for all possible cases where `numerator` and `denominator` can be negative, positive, or zero.

 However, if we were to consider all possible combinations of negative/positive/zero numerator and denominator, we would have to use a lot of if-statements.
 One way to reduce the complexity of the code is to "remove the negative sign" in `numerator` and `denominator`.
 If both numerator and denominator are non-negative numbers, then the if-statements at lines 11-12 would work perfectly.